 - Add the oats to a food processor and process until they have a course flour like consistency.

-- Dust a clean, dry work surface with some flour then transfer the dough to the floured surface and lightly sprinkle it with a bit more flour.
+- Dust a clean, dry work surface with some flour then transfer the dough to the floured surface.
+Pat into a ball with your hands then lightly sprinkle the top with a bit more flour.

-- Place on the baking tray.
-They don't spread much so you don't need to leave a lot of room around each one.
+- Place on the lined baking tray.
+They don't spread much, so you don't need to leave a lot of room around each one.

 NOTES